emard/esp32s3-jtag/README.md

 # Protocol and source reference

-The patched OpenOCD is here
+espressif's edition of OpenOCD is here

 https://github.com/espressif/openocd-esp32